-At the end of 2019 and into the beginning of this year I started my search for a local Yamaha dealership.
-I scanned for dealerships within a 90-minute radius of Youngstown, researched their websites, poured through reviews, looked at any available pictures, and started to visit their locations in person.
+At the end of 2019 and into the beginning of 2020 I started my search for a local Yamaha dealership.
+I scanned for dealerships within a 90-minute radius of Youngstown, Ohio, researched their websites, poured through reviews, looked at any available pictures, and started to visit their locations in person.
 As soon as I walked into Motozilli of Warren with my son, I knew this was the place to do business: a long tradition of racing sponsorships, a very well-maintained establishment with a Motorcycle Museum in the basement, and a fantastic staff.
 We wandered around chatting up the owner and his employees, talking bikes and about the ADV-style.
 The owner even gave my son a couple Matchbox motorcycles and they let him kick a leg over a few of the 50’s.
 From the time I threw down a deposit for the T7, whenever I visited the store awaiting its arrival, when I picked up the bike, and when I take it back in for service, the crew at Motozilli has been consistently awesome.

-I’ve been riding for about 10 years.
+I’ve been riding ADV for over 10 years.
 The first bike I bought was a street-oriented Suzuki V-Strom 650 and proceeded to kit it out as an ADV bike.
 I attempted to push the limits of the bike and took it pretty far off the beaten path, with plenty of scars to display our history together!
 I eventually grabbed a Husqvarna TE310 and continued to improve my off-road abilities.